near/nearcore/docs/practices/style.md

 fn process(value: i32) { ... }
 ```

-**Rationale**: If the value is used multiple times, dereferencing in the pattern
+**Rationale:** If the value is used multiple times, dereferencing in the pattern
 saves keystrokes.
 If the value is used exactly once, we just want to be
 consistent.
 Additional benefit of early deref is reduced scope of borrow.